LuisRicado77/LuisRicado77/README.md

 I am a passionate developer with a keen interest in Web Delevopment, Database Administration and Networking.
 I love learning new technologies and collaborating on open-source projects.

 ## 🔧 Technologies and Tools
-- Languages: PHP, Typescript and Dart.
+- Languages: Javascript, Typescript and Dart.
 - Tools: Git, Bootstrap and Jira.
 - Frameworks: React and Flutter.